allanmathenge/myBlog/source/_posts/python.md

 Note that the 'condition' in the if statement can be comparison operators, logical or function calls that return a Boolean value.

-## Conditional Statements
+## Loops

-There are two types of loops in Python: `for` and `while` loops which allow you to execute a repeatedly a block of code.
+There are two types of loops in Python: `for` and `while` loops which allow you to execute repeatedly a block of code.

-1. *For loops*: Is used to iterate over a sequence of items and execute a block of code for each item.
+1. ### *For loops*:
+Are used to iterate over a sequence of items and execute a block of code for each item.
 For example:

     numbers = [1, 2, 3, 4, 5]
     for x in numbers: